TheChopsticks/EnChord/README.md

 ## How EnChord was built

 The `EnChord` is the very first project of `The Forks`.
-This app is written in plain JS and CSS to improve our `VanilaJS` and `VanilaCSS` skills and take a deep dive into code organization.
-However, since no frameworks were used, extra effort was needed to write clean code.
+This app is written in plain JS and CSS to improve our `VanilaJS` and `VanilaCSS` skills and to take a deep dive into code organization.
+To write clean and organized code without any help of frameworks, we introduced some design patterns.

-To keep the program organized, we implemented the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC#:~:text=MVC%20(Model%2DView%2DController,of%20labor%20and%20improved%20maintenance.) architecture pattern.
+- First was the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC#:~:text=MVC%20(Model%2DView%2DController,of%20labor%20and%20improved%20maintenance.) architecture.
 We separated the pure game logic(Models) and the UI(Views), and created the `controller` class to manage the communication between other modules.

-To achieve this "separation of concerns", we applied another design pattern, [Publish/Subscribe](https://ably.com/topic/pub-sub).
-Using the `controller` class as a common forum, other modules can sorely focus on performing their tasks and do not need to worry about whereabouts of inputs and outputs.
-All information are shared through the data pipe.
+- To achieve this "separation of concerns", we implemented another design pattern, [Publish/Subscribe](https://ably.com/topic/pub-sub).
+Sharing common knowledge through a data pipe, the `controller` class, other modules can sorely focus on performing their tasks and do not need to worry about whereabouts of inputs and outputs.

-The benefits of such patterns helped us to avoid writing spaghetti code and made it easy to maintain the app and expand application's features.
-(Having such architectures applied, it became easy not only to maintain the app and debug errors, but also to expand the game features.)
+The benefits of such patterns helped us to avoid spaghetti code and made it easy to maintain the app and expand game features.

+As our aim was to develop an app that is more than just a one-time use, we also felt the need of having a database system.
+Therefore, we utilized the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store scores of users and have stored data available for [future features](https://github.com/TheChopsticks/EnChord/edit/main/README.md#future-features) .
+Considering future scalability of the application, `storage` module is written in a way that the change of storage method is possible.

 ## Installation